imBAOSS/Dappergram/notes/progress_log.md

 ### Day 7
 **BUG** Still having trouble with the like button not toggling correctly and sending incorrect requests to the server.
 It may be due to something out of sync.

-**BUGSOLVED** Clicking follow button re-arranges profile pictures... wtf?
+**RESOLVED** Clicking follow button re-arranges profile pictures... wtf?
 - Try extrapolating profile pictures out, and fetching photos from dispatch.
 Add receive_follow to user reducer.

-**BUGSOLVED** Entering the page doesn't reflect current follow status correctly.
+**RESOLVED** Entering the page doesn't reflect current follow status correctly.
 - Retraced path to realize that logic to determine whether or not user followee id was included in current user follower was meant for arrays, whereas objects were being returned.

-**BUGSOLVED** Clicking directly from one profile to the next only changes header.
+**RESOLVED** Clicking directly from one profile to the next only changes header.
 Retains pictures, and sometimes stats.

-**BUGSOLVED** Add comment input field does not span the entire parent.
+**RESOLVED** Add comment input field does not span the entire parent.

-**BUGSOLVED** User stats on profile page (#posts, #followers, #following) aren't updated real time.
+**RESOLVED** User stats on profile page (#posts, #followers, #following) aren't updated real time.
 - Solved bug by adding a case to handle receive_follow and remove_follow within the user actions.

 **BUG** Unable to request images reversed